Otann/otann.github.io/_posts/2016-03-05-clojure-kickoff.markdown

 ## Symbols, functions, collections

 That's all that we are going to need to start the Web Fandango series.
-Other concepts I will explain by the way, but these four are essential.
+Other concepts I will explain by the way, but these three are essential.

 Let's start with data and primitives.
 Like any of the mentioned above languages, there are booleans, integers, real numbers and strings: